edo98811/helper-functions-rbioinfo/README.md

 # Introduction

-This is a package used to create reports,
+This is a package used to create reports

 # Installation